Tomicd01/bs_quiz_chatbot/README.md

 # BS Quiz Chatbot

-A full-stack chatbot application inspired by ChatGPT, designed to answer user queries using information stored in a PostgreSQL database.
-The backend leverages the MCP server (https://github.com/executeautomation/mcp-database-server) for secure and efficient database access, while the frontend is built with React for a modern user experience.
+> A full-stack chatbot application inspired by ChatGPT, answering user queries using information from a PostgreSQL database via the MCP server.
+The backend is built in .NET 9, the frontend in React, and the MCP server acts as a secure bridge to the database.

 ---